Economic and Trade Information on China

 After reducing the reserve requirement ratio five times in 2015, the People’s Bank of China (PBOC) cut the reserve requirement by 0.5 percentage points again on 1 March 2016.
 The base lending rates were cut by 0.25 percentage points each on 1 March 2015, 11 May 2015, 28 June 2015, 26 August 2015 and 24 October 2015.

 Added-value of industrial output (by large enterprises with annual sales exceeding RMB20 million) grew by 6.1% and 6% respectively in 2015 and 2016.
-In Jan-May 2017, added-value of industrial output grew by 6.7% with foreign-invested enterprises grew by 5.9%.
+In Jan-Jul 2017, added-value of industrial output grew by 6.8% with foreign-invested enterprises grew by 6.7%.

-China’s Manufacturing Purchasing Managers’ Index (PMI) (compiled by China Federation of Logistics & Purchasing and China Logistics Information Centre) stayed at 51.2 in May 2017, flat from April 2017.
+China’s Manufacturing Purchasing Managers’ Index (PMI) (compiled by China Federation of Logistics & Purchasing and China Logistics Information Centre) down from 51.7 in June 2017 to 51.4 in July 2017.

 China's non-state sector expands rapidly and experiences healthy development in recent years.
 The status and economic contribution of private enterprises received official recognition in the 9th National People’s Congress held in March 1999.
 By the end of 2015, there were 19.08 million private-owned enterprises (comparing to 845,520 at end-2010).